Horicuz/Graphs-and-Rankings_Homework/README.md

    ```

 3. **Setup the Project**
    Ensure the project folder contains the input files, output files, and the checker script.
+Verify that all dependencies are installed and the Makefile is present.

 4. **Compile the Code**
    Use the provided Makefile to compile the project: